Reimagine the Row

 Share Reimagine the Row on Facebook Share Reimagine the Row on Twitter Share Reimagine the Row on Linkedin Email Reimagine the Row link

-This rendering is shown for illustration purposes only and may not be the exact representation of the final development.The City of Campbell River has strategically acquired properties in Downtown Campbell River, beginning with 1302 Shoppers Row (Downtown Safety Office) in 2023, and most recently adding 1342 Shoppers Row (The Harbourside Inn), 1352 Shoppers Row and 1362 16th Avenue to that land assembly.
+This rendering is shown for illustration purposes only and may not be the exact representation of the final development.The City of Campbell River has strategically acquired properties in Downtown Campbell River, including 1302 Shoppers Row (Downtown Safety Office), 1342 Shoppers Row (The Harbourside Inn), 1352 Shoppers Row and 1362 16th Avenue.
 The intention of these purchases and their subsequent redevelopment is to increase the sense of vibrancy and safety downtown via the development of a mixed-use building that includes purpose-built middle-income rental housing that helps address the City’s low rental vacancy rate.
 In addition to housing, the City envisions a variety of commercial, retail and civic uses at the ground level of the development that aims to invigorate and animate both Shoppers Row and 13th Avenue.

 The City has issued a Request for an Expression of Interest with the intent of partnering with a qualified, visionary developer eager to invest in Campbell River and collaborate on this redevelopment.
 In partnership with the City, the successful partner will be responsible for financing and constructing the development in line with City’s vision.
 Once constructed, the City will maintain ownership of the ground floor, with the developer owning and operating the residential component above the ground floor.
-To learn more or submit an expression of interest, visit the City’s Bid Opportunities Website.
+The City has evaluated the submitted proposals and is working on a Partnership Agreement with the successful proponent.
+The successful proponent is expected to be announced in the near future, with demolition of the existing building commencing later in the summer.

 Downtown is the heart of Campbell River.
 It’s the cultural center of our community.
 It’s where we come together as neighbours and friends.
 It continues to be a priority for the social and economic well-being of the City.